Azure-Samples/azure-cosmos-db-cassandra-golang-getting-started/README.md

 # Quickstart: Connect a Go application to Azure Cosmos DB Cassandra API

 Azure Cosmos DB is a globally distributed multi-model database.
 One of the supported APIs is the Cassandra API.
-This sample walks you through creation of keyspace, table, inserting and querying the data using the gocql driver.
+This is a quick start sample for creation of keyspace, table, insert and querying data in Cassandra API using the gocql driver.

 ## Getting Started